yatsu/jaffle/README.md

 ## Prerequisite

-- UNIX-like OS (tested on macOS)
+- UNIX-like OS
     - Windows is not supported
 - Python >= 3.4
 - Jupyter Notebook >= 5.0

-Turret also requires other libraries written in `requirements.in`.
+Turret also requires other libraries listed in `requirements.in`.
 They are automatically installed by the installer.

 ## Installation

-Please install it manually as follows until the first release:
+Please install as follows until the first release:

 ```sh
 $ git clone https://github.com/yatsu/turret